RodZill4/material-maker/material_maker/doc/node_filter_blend.rst

   *Overlay*, *Hard Light*, *Soft Light*, *Linear Light*, *Vivid Light*, *Pin Light*, *Burn*, *Dodge*, *Lighten*, *Darken*, *Difference*, *Additive*, *AddSub*, *Hard Mix*, *Exclusion*.

-* The *opacity* used when mixing the result of the blend operation with the background input when the corresponding input is not connected.
+* The *opacity* is used when mixing the result of the blend operation with the background input when the corresponding input is not connected.
 When connected, the opacity channel is multiplied with that parameter.